Writing Romance: Four Major Beats

 Along the way, something causes one or both of them to spook and pull away.
 Maybe they love each other but their families don’t get along, or they have a misunderstanding that causes a massive argument, or the work project they were partnered on ends and they believe the other one doesn’t feel the same way they do.
 Whatever the details, this is the moment before the moment where the characters awaken to the truth of their love.

 In the climactic finale, one or both of the protagonists decide their love is worth fighting for and determine to do anything to make it work.
 Maybe they discover they have more in common than they first thought, there is a belated romantic epiphany between friends, or one decides to throw caution to the wind in a final Hail Mary.
-The end result: One is swept up into the other’s arms, embraced in a passionate kiss, with an unspoken promise of forever—the happily ever after that leaves the reader feeling warm and fuzzy inside.
+The end result: One is swept up into the other’s arms, embraced in a passionate kiss, with an unspoken promise of forever (or maybe there’s a full-blown proposal!)—the happily ever after that leaves the reader feeling warm and fuzzy inside.

 Want to learn even more about the romance genre?
 Check out these other Tips for Writers articles in the Writing Romance series: